kayserifserif/community-references/README.md

 # Acknowledgements

 Much appreciated guidance and support from Sarah Ciston and the [Creative Code Collective](https://www.instagram.com/creativecodecollective/), Holly Willis, and the MA+P department :)

+# To-do

+- Search for entity and generate supercut